troyxmccall/alfred-spotify-mini-player/_posts/articles/2014-12-23-featured-playlists.md

 date: 2014-12-23T11:39:03-04:00
 modified: 2015-01-05T11:39:03-04:00
 categories: articles
-excerpt: "Get the featured playlists from Spotify in your country or any other country worldwide."
+excerpt: "Get the featured playlists in your country or any other country."
 image:
   teaser: teaser-featured-playlists.jpg
   feature: